Canon Collins Thekgo Bursary South Africa 2023 – 2024

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED | COVERAGE VALUE

-- Arts (including Drama / Performance Studies, Digital Arts, Fine Arts / Visual Arts, Film and Television Studies, History of Art, Music)
+- Arts (including Drama / Performance Studies, Digital Arts, Fine Arts / Visual Arts, Film and Television Studies, History of Art, and Music)

 - Gender Studies